googleapis/google-cloud-ruby/grafeas/AUTHENTICATION.md

 ## Credential Lookup

-The google-cloud-vm_migration library provides several mechanisms to configure your system.
+The grafeas library provides several mechanisms to configure your system.
 Generally, using Application Default Credentials to facilitate automatic credentials discovery is the easist method.
 But if you need to explicitly specify credentials, there are several methods available to you.